Share on twitter

 Numbered 24/25 on the stretcher

-Beating Turner’s The Fighting Temeraire, Constable’s The Hay Wain and Hockney’s A Bigger Splash to the top spot, Banksy’s Girl with Balloon was voted the nation’s favourite artwork in a 2017 poll; a resounding affirmation of the broad and wide-reaching popularity of this undeniably iconic and culturally formidable image.
+Beating Turner’s The Fighting Temeraire, Constable’s The Hay Wain and Hockney’s A Bigger Splash to the top spot, Banksy’s Girl with Balloon was voted the nation’s favorite artwork in a 2017 poll; a resounding affirmation of the broad and wide-reaching popularity of this undeniably iconic and culturally formidable image.
 This accolade was further compounded by the dramatic live ‘shredding’ event at Sotheby’s in October 2018 which notoriously turned a Girl with Balloon canvas into Love is in the Bin – a work that dominated headlines the world over, taking the art world by storm.

 #15.
-Laugh Now But One Day We’ll Be In Charge
+Laugh Now But One Day We’ll Be in Charge, 2000

-Sotheby’s Hong-Kong, 18 June
+Sotheby’s Hong-Kong: 18 June 2021

 61×61 cm (24×24 inches)

 #16.
-Monkey Detonator
+Monkey Detonator, 2000

 USD 2,190,000